 Dental Implant Restoration

-Dental implants are a fantastic option for many patients who have suffered from unwanted tooth loss.
+are a fantastic option for many patients who have suffered from unwanted tooth loss.
 If properly taken care of, they have a 99 percent success rate and generally can be expected to last you for the rest of your life.
-However, in those very rare cases that your implant fails, an implant restoration may be necessary to save your implant.
+However, in those very rare cases that your implant fails, a dental implant restoration may be necessary to save your implant.
 If your implant becomes damaged, either through neglect or just sheer bad luck, we here at Summercrest Dental can help save your damaged implant and help prevent any other complications that can arise during implant failure.

 What Happens During Implant Restoration?